DohanKim/HCI_TeamOldBoy/Report 2.md

   - Matching with local tour guides.

 - How might we make people do not just pass by their ideal travel mate?
-  - Introduce some restaurants that many single travelers prefer.
-  - Introduce some place that would be better if going there together.
+  - Giving a list of recent visitors who came to user's current location.
   - Making photo timeline from which users can check out other travelers’ activities in close distance.
   - Creating instant groups for people in the same area.
   - Giving candidates list in a specific city.
   - Grouping people using same transportation.
   - Giving a signal when a user is passing by any candidates.
   - Giving candidates list with their accommodation information.
-  - Offer notification service in even none wifi zone so that avoid a situation that single travelers can not meet because of unavailable connection.
+  - Offering notification service even working in offline condition so that users can meet up easily.
-  - Reschedule users’ travel schedule to fit with the schedule of the travel mate.
+  - Flexibly rearranging the user’s travel schedule to fit other people's itinerary automatically.
+  - Introducing places where single travels mostly visit.

 ### Selecting top 3 Solution Ideas
 After taking a vote, we discussed what to choose among the solutions which got many votes with following criteria.
 After the discussion, top 3 solutions were selected.